sangavi02/AGRI-HUT/README.md

      📍 Registration for further updates of the website

- • By using javascript, following pages are developed
+•  By using javascript, following pages are developed,

      📍 Cart page